sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 ### Model Architecture

-Following the [competitive enviornment](https://deepmind.com/blog/alphago-zero-learning-scratch/) used in the application of Deep Reinforcement Learning the DDPG agents adopted from the [previous project](https://github.com/sayandev/deep-reinforcement-learning/blob/master/p2_continuous-control/Report.md) is incorporated in the competitive Tennis environment of 2 players using a single Brain shared by the DDPG agent.
-The DDPG agent collect experiences from both Tennis players with the sahred replay buffer.
-The Neural network archityecture and hyper paramaters been modified for efficient training phase explained below.
+Following the [competitive environment](https://deepmind.com/blog/alphago-zero-learning-scratch/) used in the application of Deep Reinforcement Learning the DDPG agents adopted from the [previous project](https://github.com/sayandev/deep-reinforcement-learning/blob/master/p2_continuous-control/Report.md) is incorporated in the competitive Tennis environment of 2 players using a single Brain shared by the DDPG agent.
+The DDPG agent collect experiences from both Tennis players with the shared replay buffer.
+The Neural network architecture and hyper parameters been modified for efficient training phase explained below.

 **Actor model:** Neural network with 2 hidden layers with 512 and 256 hidden nodes respectively; _tanh_ activation function been used in the last layer which performs state -> action mapping.
 Batch Normalization regularization technique been used for mini batch training.

 **Critic model:** Similar to Actor model except the final layer is fully connected which performs state -> argmax_Q  mapping.
-To avoid overfitting and making the learning proces efficient a drop out layer (with 0.2 probability) been added before the output layer.
+To avoid overfitting and making the learning process efficient a drop out layer (with 0.2 probability) been added before the output layer.

 **Hyper Parameter :** The actual configuration of the hyperparameters is: